dnth/dnth.github.io/content/portfolio/deploying_od_models_flutter_busy_enginners/index.md

 {{< /notice >}}

 ### 🚑 Deployment: Where ML models go to die

+In this post, I will outline the basic steps to deploy ML models onto lightweight mobile devices **easily, quickly and for free**.

+{{< notice tip >}}
+By the end of this post, you will learn about:

+* Leveraging Hugging Face infrastructure to host models.
+* Deploying on any edge device with a REST API.
+* Displaying the results on a Flutter Android app.
+{{< /notice >}}

 According to [Gartner](https://www.gartner.com/en/newsroom/press-releases/2018-02-13-gartner-says-nearly-half-of-cios-are-planning-to-deploy-artificial-intelligence), more than **85%** of machine learning (ML) models never made it into production.
 This trend is expected to continue further this year in 2022.